graue70/ad-blog/content/post/project-aqqu-new.md

 ## Introduction {#introduction}

+[Aqqu](https://ad-publications.cs.uni-freiburg.de/CIKM_freebase_qa_BH_2015.pdf) is a program which answers questions.
+It does that by mapping a given question to the SPARQL query which gets the correct answer from the knowledge base called [Freebase](https://en.wikipedia.org/wiki/Freebase_(database)).

-While the original Aqqu as first published in [this paper](https://ad-publications.cs.uni-freiburg.de/CIKM_freebase_qa_BH_2015.pdf) still accomplishes impressive results, it has several drawbacks:
+While the original Aqqu still accomplishes impressive results, it has several drawbacks:

 1. Its logic relies heavily on data from Freebase which has not been updated for more than four years.
 (It was shut down on 2 May 2016.)
 1. The program relies on several external data sources like the [Clueweb dataset](http://lemurproject.org/clueweb09.php/) and the [Google News dataset](https://code.google.com/archive/p/word2vec/), which require manual updating or make running the program on a new machine harder.